BDC Hamburger Icon

 Stripe

-Stripe is a good option for restaurants that process less than $3,000 each month, new establishments that don’t know their monthly processing volume yet, or seasonal restaurants.
-It’s easy to get approved as a Stripe merchant, which is helpful for startups.
-Stripe charges a flat rate of 2.9 percent plus 30 cents per transaction for in-person payments, with no monthly fee.
-Learn more in our full Stripe review.
+Stripe is a great option for restaurants that process less than $3,000 each month, new establishments that don’t know their monthly processing volume yet, or seasonal restaurants.
+It’s easy to get approved with Stripe, which makes it a solid pick for startups.
+The platform charges a flat rate of 2.9 percent plus 30 cents per transaction for in-person payments, and there’s no monthly fee.
+Learn more in our detailed Stripe review.

 Lightspeed

-Lightspeed’s point-of-sale (POS) system is robust and easy to use.
-It includes restaurant-specific functions such as menu and floor management, online ordering, takeout and delivery, and multilocation management.
-Although you do not have to utilize Lightspeed’s payment processing if you use the company’s POS, it does make the process easier.
-POS plans start at $69 per month for a single register, and the payment processing rate is 2.6 percent plus 10 cents per transaction, regardless of the pricing tier for your POS.
+Lightspeed’s POS system is robust, easy to use and includes built-in payment processing.
+It offers restaurant-specific features such as menu and floor management, online ordering, takeout and delivery, and multilocation support.
+Plans with integrated payment processing start at $109 per month for a single register.
+The payment processing rate is 2.6 percent plus 10 cents per transaction, regardless of your POS pricing tier.
 Learn more in our review of Lightspeed.

 Clover